uiuc-arc/AQUA/README.md

 ## Usage

-AQUA can take as input either (a) a template file, or (b) a directory containing stan file and data.
+AQUA can take as input either (a) a program in Storm IR ([syntax](https://misailo.cs.illinois.edu/papers/storm-fse19.pdf)), or (b) a directory containing Stan file and data.

 #### (a) Run AQUA on a template file: